Brooklyn Mirador

 are the fountain, the Lincoln statue,

-and the Fifth Avenue mansion.
+and the Fifth Avenue mansions.

 .